d3npa/universe/README.md

 ## Usage
 Files placed in the `contents/` folder will be accessible from the web.
 The index file is located at `contents/.index.txt`.
+There is also a 404 message defined in `contents/.404.txt`.

 #### File extensions matter!
 - `.md` and `.markdown` will load as a Markdown file